pyeventsourcing/esdbclient/README.md

 that was recorded.

 The attribute `data` is a byte string, used to specify the data of the event that was recorded.

+The attribute `metadata` is a byte string, used to specify metadata for the event that was recorded.

 The attribute `stream_name` is a unicode string, used to indicate the type of